fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Margo Anderson, "Qualitative History", 246-59.

 {% include alert.html class='info' title='Discussion prep' text="

-- Come to class prepared to discuss whether quantitative history has a more rosy future (as claimed on p.
-258) in 2018 than it did in 2007 (when Anderson was writing) or in 1967 (after initial forays into cliometrics).
-"%}

-{% include alert.html class='warning' title='Quantitative History' text="
-- Be prepared to discuss the following:
-  - Is history well served by models? (also: do you need math to have models?)
+- Is quantitative history fundamentally different from “regular” history?
 - Will all history gradually become quantitative history (as most sources become born-digital or digitized)?
-  - Is quantitative history fundamentally different from “regular” history?

 "%}

 ### 9: From Qualitative to Digital History
-{% include alert.html class='warning' title='Digital History' text="
+{% include alert.html class='info' title='No Reading, but' text="
 - Be prepared to discuss the following:
   - What is your sense of what 'digital history' is?
   - Do you think the historical profession will need new research paradigms?